result-transformer/result-transformer-rs/README.md

 * **Decoupled by design** – success (`OkTransformer`) and error (`ErrTransformer`) paths are isolated, keeping concerns clear and testable.
-* **Symmetric sync / async** – every concept exists in twin flavours so you can switch models with zero friction.
+* **Symmetric sync / async** – every concept exists in twin flavours.
+You can reuse the same design, but switching to `async` requires the corresponding `_async` traits and macros.
 * **Macro‑assisted ergonomics** – declarative `impl_*_transformer!` and `impl_*_transformer_via_*_flow!`
   macros generate the boring glue while you focus on behaviour.
 * **Optional “flow / step” DSL** – chain lightweight *steps* into a *flow* when you want a quick inline pipeline.